Chalwk/SAPPDiscordBot/README.md

 ## Technical Notes:

-The `SAPPDiscordBot.exe` application will create a file called `sapp_bot_config.json` in the same directory as the application.
+The `SAPPDiscordBot.exe / SAPPDiscordBot.jar` application will create a file called `sapp_bot_config.json` in the same directory as the application.
 This file contains the configuration for the bot, including the Discord Bot Token, watch directory, and server configurations.